Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-github-scala-repo-analysis.md

 ---
 ## 5. Is there camaraderie in the project?
 <p>The organizational structure varies from one project to another, and it can influence your success as a contributor.
 A project that has a very small community might not be the best one to start working on.
 The small community might indicate a high barrier of entry.
 This can be caused by several factors, including a community that is reluctant to accept pull requests from "outsiders," that the code base is hard to work with, etc. However, a large community can serve as an indicator that the project is regularly accepting pull requests from new contributors.
 Such a project would be a good place to start.</p>
-<p>In order to evaluate the dynamics of the community, we will plot a histogram of the number of pull requests submitted by each user.
+<p>In order to evaluate the dynamics of the community, I will plot a histogram of the number of pull requests submitted by each user.
 A distribution that shows that there are few people that only contribute a small number of pull requests can be used as in indicator that the project is not welcoming of new contributors. </p>

 ```python